Bode, Rita, and Jean Mitchell, eds. L.M. Montgomery and the Matter of Nature(s). Montreal and Kingston: McGill-Queen’s University Press, 2018.

 L.M.
-Montgomery and the Matter of Nature(s) is a collection of essays edited by Rita Bode and Jean Mitchell and based on an international conference hosted by the L.M.
-Montgomery Institute and held at the University of Prince Edward Island in June 2010.
-It is scheduled to be published as a trade paperback by McGill-Queen’s University Press in April 2018.
+Montgomery and the Matter of Nature(s) is a collection of essays edited and introduced by Rita Bode and Jean Mitchell.
+Based on an international conference hosted by the L.M.
+Montgomery Institute and held at the University of Prince Edward Island in June 2010, the book contains original scholarship by Rita Bode, Lesley D. Clement, Elizabeth Rollins Epperly, Nancy Holmes, Paul Keen, Jennifer H. Litster, Jean Mitchell, Idette Noomé, Tara K. Parmiter, Laura M. Robinson, Catriona Sandilands, and Kate Sutherland.
+It was published as a trade paperback and an unjacketed hardcover by McGill-Queen’s University Press in April 2018.

-Lucy Maud Montgomery’s writings are replete with enchanting, yet subtle and fluid depictions of nature that convey her intense appreciation for the natural world.
-At a time of ecological crises, intensifying environmental anxiety, and burgeoning eco-critical perspectives, L.M.
-Montgomery and the Matter of Nature(s) repositions the Canadian author’s relationship to nature in terms of current environmental criticism, introducing a fresh approach to her life and work.
+L.M.
+Montgomery’s writings are replete with enchanting yet subtle and fluid depictions of nature that convey her intense appreciation for the natural world.
+At a time of ecological crises, intensifying environmental anxiety, and burgeoning ecocritical perspectives, L.M.
+Montgomery and the Matter of Nature(s) repositions the author’s relationship to nature in terms of current environmental criticism across several disciplines to introduce a fresh approach to her life and work.

 Drawing on a wide range of Montgomery’s novels as well as her journals, this collection suggests that socio-ecological relationships encompass ideas of reciprocity, affiliation, autonomy, and the capacity for transformation in both the human and more-than-human worlds, and that these ideas are integral to Montgomery’s vision and her literary legacy.
 Framed by the twin themes of materiality and interrelationships, essays by scholars of literature, law, animal studies, anthropology, and ecology examine place, embodiment, and difference in Montgomery’s works and embrace the multiplicities embedded in the concept of nature.